Frankfanwei/AI4Heath/README.md

   <summary>How does rewarding work?</summary>
   <br>
   <p>
-    Miners are rewarded for accurately predicting future health conditions based on the analysis of electronic health record (EHR) sequences, and the top 20% miner will have more rewards than others.
+    Miners are rewarded for their accurate predictions of future health conditions based on electronic health record (EHR) sequences analysis.
+The top 20% of miners receive significantly higher rewards than others.
   </p>
 </details>